 Let’s start with some proper definitions.
 According to the WHO, public health is defined as “the art of science of preventing disease, prolonging life and promoting health through the organized efforts of society”.
-The CDC Foundation describes public health as “the science of protecting and improving the health of people and their communities”.
+The CDC Foundation describes it as “the science of protecting and improving the health of people and their communities”.
 From the American Public Health Association we get “public health promotes and protects the health of people and the communities where they live, learn, work and play.”

 This work is achieved through a variety of means, for example: promoting healthy lifestyles; preventing illness and injury; detecting and responding to infectious diseases; monitoring and keeping track of diseases (communicable and non-communicable); investigating hazards; developing healthy policies; generating knowledge and undertaking research; developing technologies; raising public awareness; creating partnerships, programs and messaging; and ensuring good investment and resources are available.